chaseruskin/legoHDL/README.md

 <br />

 legoHDL is available to work completely local or along with remote locations to collaborate and share blocks with others.
 It is designed to give the developer complete customization and increased productivity in their workflow.
+Settings can be modified via an integrated GUI.
 <br />

 ### __Documentation__